syncfusion-content/windowsforms-docs/WindowsForms/SfForm/Getting-Started.md

 The default form can be changed into SfForm by the following steps:

-1) Create a new Windows Forms Application in Visual Studio and refer to the `Syncfusion.Core.WinForms` assembly.
+1) Create a new Windows Forms Application in Visual Studio and refer the following required assembly references to the project:

+* Syncfusion.Core.WinForms.dll
+* Syncfusion.Shared.Base.dll

 2) Include the following namespace to the directives list.